MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget-bounds-revalidation.rst

 A Container has multiple children widgets, to compute the size of each of the children on a container

-Every time a widget is laid out, the method ComputeOptimalSize is called, it calculates the Size of this widget,Every call to computeOptimalsize stores the Size needed to show the Widget correctly Including outlines(Example: Margin,Padding) and Sets the Size atrribute
+Every time a widget is laid out, the method ComputeOptimalSize is called, it calculates the Size of this widget

+Every call to computeOptimalsize stores the Size needed to show the Widget correctly Including outlines(Example: Margin,Padding) and Sets the Size atrribute

 As a Container is also a Widget,it also contains a computeOptimalsize, calculating its size using its children

 on every call to LayOut, the optimal Size is recalculated